elfedy/blog/source/articles/2017-10-02-asynchrounous-programming-part-1.html.markdown

 2. The second setTimeout is sent, and as it finishes (almost) immediately, JS adds the corresponding callback to the execution queue.

-3. The for block starts executing, logging the numbers form 1 to 99999.
+3. The for block starts executing, logging the numbers from 1 to 999999.

 4. Assuming the computer takes more than 10 milliseconds to print all numbers (which is my case), the second timeout is finished and its callback is added to the queue.